anxin16/Capstone-Project-2/Capstone-Report/readme.md

 10|amb_disch_per1000_10|Discharges for Ambulatory Care Sensitive Conditions Among Medicare Enrollees|0.019673

 #### 3) Factors affect life expectancy of the lowest quartile
-Next we do research on the factors that affect life expectancy of the lowest quartile people (Q1).
+Next we do research on the factors that affect life expectancy of the lowest house income quartile people (Q1).
 The dataset include features relevant with Q1.
 We'll try Lasso and Random Forests Regressor.

 ```python
 # Regularization with Lasso model